jaemnkm/design-system-2/_components/progress-indicator.md

 </a>

 <p>
-  The progress indicator is currently in use only within the application guide process.
+  This progress indicator is currently in use only within the application guide process.
 However, it could be reused in other contexts.
 </p>

 <div class="preview" id="code-1">